Congratulations 2026-2027 Board of Governors!

 ii.
 Member-At-Large

-iii.
+ii.
 Appointed Chairperson

 The Executive Board consists of Elected Officers, Advisors, and the Parliamentarian.
 It will meet upon the call of the President or Advisors and act as an advisory body to the President.
+The Executive Board reports to the Board of Governors and is accountable to the General Membership.

 SECTION 1: